 The Inns of Court School of Law was integrated into The City Law School.

-City University London was ranked in the top five percent of universities in the world by the Times Higher Education World University Rankings and in the top 30 higher education institutions in the UK by the Times Higher Education Table of Tables.
+City was ranked in the top 30 higher education institutions in the UK by the Times Higher Education Table of Tables.

 City University London agreed its 2016 Vision.